BredeBorhaug/anorak/readme.md

 # Anorak

-This is an open source project for an Home Operating System.
-Initially created to operate the authors home, but made available open source so others can make use of it.

-Generral idea is to make an operating system design philosophy for the home.
+This is an open source project for the Anorak software suite.
+The Anorak software is software built by developers for developers to use and customize for your needs.
+If you are not a developers, consider yourself warned, but feel free to try.